 Now that you have found an ideal keyword to use, proceed to write an informative and helpful article for your audience – the longer, the better – and be sure to include the keyword in your meta title, meta description, image tag and finish off with a strong call of action to get readers to check out your gigs on Fiverr.

 After publishing the article, get some engagement going for the log posts by inviting your peers to leave some comments and share the post on social media (remember those profiles that we created earlier?).
-Repeat these steps for every blog that you write and make the effort to publish as frequent as you can, because the more content you put out there, the more people will discover your service through the search engines.
+Repeat these steps for every blog that you write and make the effort to publish as frequently as you can because the more content you put out there, the more people will discover your service through the search engines.

-When traffic and revenue starts to get some traction, consider putting up an advertisement (that is linked to your blog) on Google because they usually get the highest position on the result page where it will attract more viewers.
+When traffic and revenue start to get some traction, consider putting up an advertisement (that is linked to your blog) on Google because they usually get the highest position on the result page where it will attract more viewers.

 Think Outside of The Box

 Fiverr is just another marketing tool and if you feel that it’s not meeting your expectation, take a moment to think outside of the marketplace and see where you can find your customers elsewhere.
 Learning how to sell more on Fiverr through a blog is just one example to show that there are many opportunities online to grow a successful freelance business.